niuchenglei/ssm-dnn/README.md

 * ### --pretrain

-    * Indicates pretrain the USM or not.
+    * Indicates pretrain model or not.

 * ### --embedding_model